ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rui3/at-command-manual.md

 :::tip NOTE
  - `AT_PARAM_ERROR` is returned when setting wrong or malformed value.
- - Keys are MSB first. `<Input>`: 32 digit length, character 0-9, a-f, A-F only, representing 16 hexadecimal numbers.
+ - Keys are MSB first. `<Input>`: 32 digit length, character 0-9, a-f, A-F only, representing 16&nbsp;hexadecimal numbers.
 :::

 [Back](#content)

 ### AT+DEVADDR